ITI/memorizer/Documentation/memorizer/reference.rst

   Sets the kernel log level to the most verbose level, useful for debugging as it provides detailed kernel messages.
-  As part of memorizer development, we always run at a high loglevel.
+  As part of memorizer development, we always run at a high log level.
 Your needs may be different.

 Configuring Console Output (``console=tty0`` and ``console=ttyS0``)
   These are not strictly required for Memorizer.
 If you are using